'Really gruesome': 3 killed, 1 injured when car strikes pedestrians, crashes into Philadelphia SEPTA station

 The officer heard the vehicle first and believes it was "easily going 100 miles per hour," Small says.

-Authorities say the car jumped the curb and hit a metal turnstile, hit three pedestrians and then struck the Allegheny Avenue SEPTA station.
+Authorities say the car jumped the curb and hit a metal turnstile, hit three pedestrians standing on the pavement and then struck the Allegheny Avenue SEPTA station.

 Small says the crash was "really gruesome" as one of the victims was decapitated and their body was dismembered and burned due to a car fire that started after the crash.